arminbiere/cadical/README.md

 if pre-processing is disabled.

 Run './configure.sh' and then 'make' to compile 'cadical'.

-You might want to check out './configure.sh -h', e.g., use
+You might want to check out options of './configure.sh -h', such as

   ./configure -p # to measure time spent in functions ./configure -l # to really see what the solver is doing ./configure -a # both above and in addition '-g' for debugging.

-The lastest version of CaDiCal can be found on github
+The lastest version of CaDiCal can be found on 'github'

   http://github.com/arminbiere/cadical

+which also contains a test suite (run './run-regression.sh').

-and a stable source releases on
+A plain stable source release can be found on

   http://fmv.jku.at/cadical